Conduitry/defiler/API.md

 ### `get(path)`

-Wait for a file or array of files to be ready and retrieve the `File` instance.
+Wait for a file to be ready and retrieve the `File` instance.

 - `path` - the path to wait for to become available and to then return